stanford-rc/www.sherlock.stanford.edu/src/docs/overview/transition.md

   ```
   (note the `login` part of the hostname)

+    !!! note "New server fingerprint"

+        When you connect to the new login nodes for the first time, you'll be
+        presented with the new servers' fingerprint (host keys).
+Please see the
+        [Connecting][url_hostkeys] page for more details.

 **New authentication scheme**

 : GSSAPI (Kerberos) is not required anymore.
 To make up for the next item, we